-USAC will not terminate, suspend, reduce, deny, or take other adverse action against an applicant for or subscriber to Lifeline benefits solely based on data disclosed from DCF records until the individual is notified in writing of the potential adverse action, and provided an opportunity to contest the planned action.
+USAC will not terminate, suspend, reduce, deny, or take other adverse action against an applicant for or subscriber to Lifeline benefits solely based on data disclosed from HUD records until the individual is notified in writing of the potential adverse action, and provided an opportunity to contest the planned action.
 "Adverse action" means any action resulting in a termination, suspension, reduction, or final denial of eligibility, payment, or benefit.

-USAC agrees to provide such notices in writing, and that such notice will:
+HUD authorized users agree to provide such notices in writing, and that such notice will:

 - 1. Inform the individual of the match findings and the opportunity to contest these findings; - 2.
 Give the individual an opportunity to submit, within 30 days, to USAC, documentation to contest the findings and proposed actions prior to making a final determination.
-The time to contest begins on the date on which notice is mailed or otherwise provided to the individual to respond; and - 3.
-Clearly state that, unless the individual responds to the notice in the required time period, USAC will conclude that the matched data is correct and will effectuate the threatened action or otherwise make the necessary adjustment to the individual's benefit or entitlement.
+The time to contest begins on the date on which notice is mailed or otherwise provided to the individual to respond; and

+3. Clearly state that, unless the individual responds to the notice in the required time period, USAC will conclude that the matched data is correct and will effectuate the threatened action or otherwise make the necessary adjustment to the individual's benefit or entitlement.

-To enable rapid response and resolution, authorized USAC database users will be provided USAC telephone numbers to call if a dispute occurs.
+To enable rapid response and resolution, authorized USAC and HUD database users will be provided USAC and HUD telephone numbers to call if a dispute occurs.
 USAC will respond to these calls when reasonably possible, and when requested, in writing.

-VII.
+VIII.
 DISPOSITION AND RECORDS RETENTION OF MATCHED ITEMS

-- A. USAC will retain data it receives from DCF under this Agreement only to the extent required for FCC auditing requirements and will then destroy all such data according to the proper records retention schedule. - B. DCF will retain data it receives from USAC under this Agreement only for the processing times required for the applicable federally funded benefit programs to verify data, and will then destroy all such data. - C. An exception will apply if the information is required for evidentiary reasons, in which case, the information will be destroyed upon completion of the criminal, civil, or administrative actions and cases. - D. Any paper-based documentation used to determine whether a record was matched in the other Party's system and any documentation prepared for, provided to, or used to determine final benefit status will be destroyed by shredding, burning or electronic erasure of the information according to proper records retention schedule.
-Other identifiable records that may be created by each Party during the investigation will be destroyed as soon as they have served the matching program's purpose under records retention requirements established with the National Archives and Records Administration (NARA) or under state law.
-Destruction will be by shredding, burning or electronic erasure.
+- A. USAC will retain data it receives from HUD under this Agreement only to the extent required for FCC auditing requirements and will then destroy all such data according to the proper records retention schedule. - B. HUD will retain data it receives from USAC under this Agreement only for the processing times required for the applicable federally funded benefit programs to verify data, and will then destroy all such data. - C. An exception will apply if the information is required for evidentiary reasons, in which case, the information will be destroyed upon completion of the criminal, civil, or administrative actions and cases. - D. Any paper-based documentation used to determine whether a record was matched in the other Party's system and any documentation prepared for, provided to, or used to determine final benefit status will be destroyed by shredding, burning or electronic erasure of the information according to proper records retention schedule.
+Other identifiable records that may be created by each Party during the investigation will be destroyed as soon as they have served the matching program's purpose under records retention requirements established with the National Archives and Records Administration (NARA).
+Destruction will be by shredding, burning or electronic erasure. - E. HUD will retire its matched data under the Federal Records Retention Schedule (44 U.S.C. § 3303a).